-Switching your current account – it's probably not high on your list of things to do.
-The big banks are tripping over themselves to offer a deal that will make you switch, but is it really worth the effort?
+Switching your current account – is probably not high on your list of things to do.
+The big banks may be tripping over themselves to offer a deal that will make you switch, but is it really worth the effort?

 The answer is yes, if a bank or building society can offer:

 Banks and building societies want to build a lasting relationship with you.
 So it's in their interests to get your current account transferred quickly and hassle-free.